Nebraska vs. Creighton College Basketball Predictions & Picks - December 3

 Nebraska Performance Insights

-- The Cornhuskers outscore opponents by 19.7 points per game (scoring 81.6 points per game to rank 62nd in college basketball while allowing 61.9 per outing to rank 20th in college basketball) and have a +138 scoring differential overall.
+- The Cornhuskers are outscoring opponents by 19.7 points per game with a +138 scoring differential overall.
+They put up 81.6 points per game (60th in college basketball) and allow 61.9 per contest (21st in college basketball).

-- The 39 rebounds per game Nebraska averages rank 21st in the nation, and are seven more than the 32 its opponents record per contest.
+- Nebraska ranks 20th in the country at 39 rebounds per game.
+That's seven more than the 32 its opponents average.

-- The Cornhuskers rank 37th in college basketball with 104.5 points scored per 100 possessions, and 25th in college basketball defensively with 79.3 points conceded per 100 possessions.

-- Nebraska has committed 9.7 turnovers per game (45th in college basketball play) while forcing 9.9 (319th in college basketball).
+- Nebraska forces 9.9 turnovers per game (319th in college basketball) while committing 9.7 (46th in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.